- What is the JCPC?

 If you are interested in a career in law, depending on where you live, you might also like to try:

-- In England and Wales, a local Crown, County or Magistrates' Court, information on which can be found on Her Majesty's Courts and Tribunals Service website.
+- In England and Wales, a local Crown, County or Magistrates' Court, information on which can be found on His Majesty's Courts and Tribunals Service website.
 Alternatively, the Bar Council may be able to put you in touch with a specific Barrister's chambers.

 - In Scotland, a local Justice of the Peace Court or Sheriff's Court, information on which can be found on the Scottish Courts website.
 Alternatively, the Faculty of Advocates may be able to put you in touch with a specific Barrister's chambers.